 The plants and animals of Mount Rushmore are comparable to those of the rest of the Black Hills area of South Dakota.
 Birds consisting of the turkey vulture, golden eagle, bald eagle, red-tailed hawk, swallows, and white-throated swifts fly around Mount Rushmore, periodically making nesting areas in the ledges of the mountain.
 Those living near Mount Rushmore are descendants of a people that Canada talented to Custer State Park in 1924, which later on the left.

 Other trees consist of the bur oak, the Black Hills spruce, and the cottonwood.
 Nine types of shrubs grow near Mount Rushmore.
 Just roughly 5 percent of the plant types discovered in the Black Hills are native to the area.

 The location gets about 18 inches (460 mm) of rainfall on typical per year, enough to support plentiful animal and plant life.
-Springs, dikes, and seeps assist to dam up water that is streaming downhill, offering watering areas for animals.
+Springs, dikes and seeps assist to dam up water streaming downhill, offering watering areas for animals.

 A research study of the fire scars present in tree ring samples suggests that forest fires occur in the ponderosa forests surrounding Mount Rushmore every 27 years.
 The majority of occasions have been ground fires that serve to clear forest particles.
 The location is a climax neighborhood.